-In between, the interpretation of a clear N-S trending positive gravity anomaly is disputed.
-For many it is the natural prolongation of the MR oceanic plateaus located to the south (Figure 2).
-However, the tectono-stratigraphic study of Li et al. (2021) suggest here a volcano-sedimentary basement that formed during the intra-continental rifting period.
-In this case the MR would not extend further north but instead positive gravity anomalies would reflect the presence of large sedimentary features such as contourites as commonly observed in the area (Moulin et al., 2020; Thiéblemont et al., 2019).
+In between the MCP and NNV complex and the MB, the interpretation of a clear N-S trending positive gravity anomaly is disputed.
+For many it is the natural prolongation of the MR oceanic plateaus located to the south (Fig. 2).
+However, the tectonostratigraphic study of Li et al. (2021) suggests a volcano-sedimentary basement here that formed during the intra-continental rifting period.
+In this case, the MR would not extend further north, but instead positive gravity anomalies would reflect the presence of large sedimentary features such as contourites, which are commonly observed in the area (Moulin et al., 2020; Thiéblemont et al., 2019).

-- All these elements have major implication regarding the location of the continent-ocean transition (COT).
-For Moulin et al. (2020), the SW-NE oriented Ariel Graben (AG) and Naude Ridge (NR) mark this COT.
-In 'tight' fit kinematic models, however, it is located just East and South of the Lebombo and Mateke-Sabi Monoclines respectively or slightly further inside the MCP (Martin and Hartnady, 1986; Klausen, 2009; Leinweber and Jokat, 2011; Mueller and Jokat, 2019).
-According to Mueller and Jokat (2019) the COT could also be located in the northern part of the NNV where several southwards ridge jumps may have occurred.
-Alternatively, Hanyu et al. (2017) divide the MR in a northern continental part, including the Dana and Galathea - 110 plateaus, and a southern oceanic part including the Vauban plateau (Figure 2).
-This places the COT even further south than the AG and NR despite several studies that suggest the crustal structure and morphological characteristics of these plateaus formed in Lower-Cretaceous on a triple junction (Fischer et al., 2017; Gohl et al., 2011; König and Jokat, 2010; Leinweber and Jokat, 2012).
-It should be noticed, however, that some dredges made along the steep eastern border of the MR facing the MFZ and on its southwestern edge facing the SNV recovered Archean fragments of continental rocks and methamorphic samples of - 115 African affinity (Ben-Avraham et al., 1995; Hartnady et al., 1992; Mougenot et al., 1986).
-Following the formation of the southern Mozambique margins and MR intense post-rift tectonic activities reportedly affected the area.
-Long term subsidence is attested by the thick cover of Cretaceous to Neogene sediments over the MCP and NNV although this was perturbed by several tectono-volcanic events (Baby, 2017).
+All of these elements have major implications regarding the location of the continent-ocean transition (COT).
+For Moulin et al. (2020), the SW-NE-oriented Ariel Graben (AG) and Naude Ridge (NR) mark this COT.
+In tight-fit kinematic models, however, it is located just east and south of the Lebombo and Mateke-Sabi Monoclines, respectively, or slightly further inside the MCP (Martin and Hartnady, 1986; Klausen, 2009; Leinweber and Jokat, 2011; Mueller and Jokat, 2019).
+According to Mueller and Jokat (2019), the COT could also be located in the northern part of the NNV where several southwards ridge jumps may have occurred.
+Alternatively, Hanyu et al. (2017) divide the MR into a northern continental part, including the Dana and Galathea plateaus, and a southern oceanic part, including the Vauban plateau (Fig. 2).
+This places the COT even further south than the AG and NR despite several studies that suggest the crustal structure and morphological characteristics of these plateaus formed in Lower Cretaceous on a triple junction (Fischer et al., 2017; Gohl et al., 2011; König and Jokat, 2010; Leinweber and Jokat, 2012).
+It should be noticed, however, that some dredges made along the steep eastern border of the MR facing the MFZ and on its southwestern edge facing the SNV recovered Archean fragments of continental rocks and metamorphic samples of African affinity (Ben-Avraham, et al., 1995; Hartnady et al., 1992; Mougenot et al., 1986).

+Following the formation of the southern Mozambique margins and MR, intense post-rift tectonic activities reportedly affected the area.
+Long-term subsidence is attested by the thick cover of Cretaceous to Neogene sediments over the MCP and NNV, although this was perturbed by several tectono-volcanic events (Baby, 2017).
 Cenozoic to modern extension has also been emphasized within the MCP (Mougenot et al., 1986) and possibly southward in the NNV (Wiles et al., 2014).
-These days - 120 extensional stress fields are reported in both Southern Africa and Madagascar (Adam and Lebedev, 2012; Piqué et al., 1999; Tsang-Hin-Sun et al., 2021) while there are increasing evidences for the southward propagation of the East-African rift system through both an onshore and an offshore branches (Mougenot et al., 1986; Deville et al., 2018; Courgeon et al., 2018).
-Those branches where recent volcanism concentrates possibly delineate actual micro-plates boundaries (e.g., Saria et al., 2014).
+These days extensional stress fields are reported in both southern Africa and Madagascar (Adam and Lebedev, 2012; Piqué et al., 1999; Tsang-Hin-Sun et al., 2021), while there is increasing evidence for the southward propagation of the East African rift system through both onshore and offshore branches (Mougenot et al., 1986; Deville et al., 2018; Courgeon et al., 2018).
+Those branches where recent volcanism has concentrated possibly delineate actual micro-plate boundaries (e.g., Saria et al., 2014).